danielsollondon/azvmimagebuilder/README.md

     * **The existing AIB task, 'stable' will be updated on *4th June* to support user identity and the new API.
 This will break existing deployments, For more details see [here](https://aka.ms/azvmimagebuilderdevops).**
     * We now have an ['Unstable' AIB Task](https://marketplace.visualstudio.com/items?itemName=AzureImageBuilder.devOps-task-for-azure-image-builder-canary), this allows us to put in the latest updates and features, allow customers to test them, before we promote it to the 'stable' task, approx 1 week later.
     * Support has been added to the task to support user identity.
-    * Mutliple Bug fixes to address source custom images
+    * Multliple Bug fixes to address source custom images

 Details below..